mikeyparker/edgist/content/posts/how-I-mistook-silence-for-the-drug/index.md

 ## The Table to Heaven
 I've had many operations during my life — but through this last one, a week ago, I unexpectedly found an answer hiding in the silence.

-Lying on the anaesthetist's table, under that white light, the world began to fade away, as that slow liquid mercy—morphine entered my veins and for the first time in years, my mind went quiet.
-Not joy, not a high, just silence, a stillness and a calm that I haven't experienced for years.
+Lying on the anaesthetist's table, under that white light, the world began to fade away, as that slow liquid mercy—morphine entered my veins, my mind went quiet.
+Not joy, not a high, just silence, a stillness, clarity and a calm that I haven't experienced for years.

 There was a clarity, a quality to my thoughts that I've so struggled to hear above the incessant chattering of the monkeys running rampant in my mind.